 WHAT TO EXPECT IN THIS COURSE

-Wealthy Affiliate is primarily presented by Kyle Loudoun, whereas Carson Lim runs more of the backend of the group.
+So what is Wealthy Affiliate and how does it work?
+This course is primarily presented by Kyle Loudoun, whereas Carson Lim runs more of the backend of the group.
 He has a very simple to follow teaching style that makes it easy to ease into the world of understanding more complicated aspects of digital marketing such as Google Webmaster tools.

 Level 1- Getting Started